JamesAGarcia/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/deploying-services-with-the-cli-tool.md

 The following tutorial walks you through deploying services with the Liferay Cloud Platform CLI tool.
 This example includes the following steps: adding a sample JAR module to the Liferay service in your working repository and deploying your changes to your project's development (`dev`) environment.

-Notably, this deployment method skips pushing local changes to a remote repository, or using the DXP Cloud console to deploy builds.
+Notably, this deployment method skips pushing local changes to a remote repository and using the DXP Cloud console to deploy builds.
 See [Walking Through the Deployment Life Cycle](./walking-through-the-deployment-life-cycle.md) to learn how to deploy local changes to your project environments via the DXP Cloud console.

 ```tip::
    In general, pushing to GitHub and using the DXP Cloud console is recommended for deployments.